Department of Justice is now the Department of Communities and Justice. Find out more >

 You must write a Notice of Court Attendance to your spouse advising:

-You must also give them a copy of Rule 5.07 of the Family Law Rules 2004.
+You must also give them a copy of Rule 15.18 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021.

 Sample: Notice of Court Attendance